Metals Engineering and Innovation

 Many of these problems are a result of overlooking metals engineering during component design.
 This leads to inappropriate re-use of alloys used in previous products, using alloys that are overkill, and selecting alloys that are difficult to fabricate into a component.
 As a result, designs are sub-optimum – higher costs than necessary, difficult to fabricate components, and product testing failures.
 In addition, opportunities to innovate are missed.

-We’re offering recordings of a series of webinars that help engineers better understand how metals engineering can be applied to design better components and to innovate:
+We’re offering the following series of webinars to help engineers better understand how metals engineering can be applied to design better components and to innovate:

 "A group of us took several courses (Principles of Metallurgy, Metallurgy of Steel, Corrosion of Metals) to become more knowledgeable about the science of metals to avoid problems.
 For me, the biggest impact of the training was on working with suppliers.
 I feel more confident asking questions and I now know the suppliers which know their stuff and which ones don’t.
 And it was great being able to get the training when it was convenient for me."Sam Bloodgood, VP Process Improvement, Hydraforce, Inc.